 Crockpot turkey is the best

-For this fabulous and incredibly easy dish, I gamely share the credit with two brands that devote their expertize to wrapping food in bags.
+You end up with pulled turkey, fabulous, economical and incredibly easy.
+I gamely share the credit with two brands that devote their expertize to wrapping food in bags.
 I will explain, keep reading.

 Crockpot turkey lends itself perfectly to cholent’s long cooking time.

 This dish is called cholent only because it spent the night in a crockpot and was served on Shabbos.
 Other than that, no beans, no bones.
 The turkey keeps the whole dish lean even while it packs a great flavor punch, perfect for summer Shabbos meals and beyond; Wild rice: Ditto.
 At serving time you will create a sensation (what a shame we can’t take pictures on Shabbos: So little work, such a festive and dramatic presentation!).

 You will love the way the meat and the grain are separate but equal:

 This is the way we Sephardis always make our cholent.

 I will give you the recipe exactly as I made it.
 Crockpot turkey thighs rock.
 Since it was amazing, I would say leave it quite alone.
 But if there is something you happen not to have on hand (for instance, juniper berries or sake), keep going.

 The wild rice gets wrapped in Landau Wrap n Boil Bags, and the juniper berries and peppercorns get wrapped in David’s Tea Filters.
 Please read about these two brands.
 It behooves all of us who cook for shabbos to have both bags.
 Both are a snap to find online, and are ideally easy to use, and very inexpensive.
 It goes without saying that in the absence of these brands, you can get your own cheesecloth and cut it to size.